 15-03-2019 | | By Rob Coppinger

-“In next two to three years the goal is to be able to build a flag for a particular application depending on the wind conditions of a certain location and its sun exposure.
-The idea is to build a flag based around that application and then deploy it to a particular area,” said University of Manchester thermal hydraulics senior lecturer, Andrea Cioncolini.
+“In the next two to three years the goal is to be able to build a flag for a particular application depending on the wind conditions of a certain location and its sun exposure.
+The idea is to build a flag based around that application and then deploy it to a particular area,” said University of Manchester thermal-hydraulics senior lecturer, Andrea Cioncolini.
 He added that for a given application, a multi-flag system could be used, and each flag could be a different design.

 Caption: The metal flag prototype is shown here with its piezoelectric strips and photovoltaic cells attached along its length.
 Credit: University of Manchester

 Cioncolini’s team used fast video-imaging and object tracking with data-analysis to prove their flags worked.
 A wind tunnel was used to test the flag’s waving and the tunnel could accommodate a rectangular flag up to 10 centimetres long.
-The flag was tested in wind speeds up to about 26 metres per second along with a constant light exposure of 1,800 Lux.
+The flag was tested in wind speeds up to about 26 metres per second along with constant light exposure of 1,800 Lux.
 During the wind tunnel experiments, with the different wind speeds and constant light source, a total power output of three to four milli-Watts was generated.

-The piezeoelectric strips and photovoltaic cells used for the prototype were commercial off-the-shell products, but Cioncolini said that they could be specially designed for the flags; improving the power output.
+The piezoelectric strips and photovoltaic cells used for the prototype were commercial off-the-shelf products, but Cioncolini said that they could be specially designed for the flags; improving the power output.
 The thickness of the metal could also be adapted to try to maximise that deformation.
 Cioncolini explained that not all remote sensors necessarily need power all the time.
 If only a few readings need to be taken on a daily basis, for example, then the energy needs will be far less.